California is jam-packed with places where you can see and admire unique to the state marine wildlife.

 Located on a beach 5 miles north of San Simeon, the Piedras Blancas Northern Elephant Seal Rookery is the best place in California to see such unique marine wildlife as elephant seals.
 The fin-flipped animals spend on average 1-3 months at the rookery.
 Solitary at sea, the northern elephant seals get in groups once on the land.
 Here they mate, breed, and molt.

 The best time to see the marine wildlife in Central California is from January through May.
-Thousands of the northern elephant seals bask in the sun, previously covered themselves with thin layer of sand, during this time.
+Thousands of the northern elephant seals bask in the sun, have covered themselves with thin layer of sand beforehand, during this time.

 The aquatic mammals are never at the Piedras Blancas Elephant Seal Rookery at the same time.
 Yet even during the slowest months, July and August, hundreds of representatives of the marine wildlife laze on the California coast.